consected/restructure/docs/dev_reference/main/how-to-copy-to-restructure.md

 In ReStructure repo:

-- Find the latest commit transferred from Private Repo to ReStructure `git log --all --max-count=1 --grep=tx-`
+- Find the latest commit transferred from Private Repo to ReStructure (or vice versa) `git log --all --max-count=1 --grep=tx-`
 - Check it out `git checkout <commit-id>`
 - Create a new branch `tx-<harvard|viva|etc>-@<current version>`